 Riverside County has an ordinance scheme impacting the homeless population that is akin to that found in Los Angeles.
 In addition, unlike what was discussed in regard to Orange County, ordinances in Riverside are being enforced in a manner that also is akin to the approach in Los Angeles.

-Riverside County records about 2,400 homeless people in county.
+Riverside County records about 2,400 homeless people in the county.
 In 2018, Riverside launched its Ending Homelessness in Riverside County initiative, a comprehensive 23-part program to end homelessness in the county through:

 - Collaboration and coordination